-Read Taxify’s Official Statement following Dorcas Shola Fapson’s Kidnap Experience
+Read Taxify’s Official Statement Following Dorcas Shola Fapson’s Kidnap Experience

-Taxify has released an official statement concerning the kidnap experience shared by actress Dorcas Shola Fapson on her Snapchat.
-The actress had shared a story of how she was almost abducted by a taxify driver and was able to escape only after she emptied her pepper spray on her captor.
-Taxify, on their official Instagram, shared […]

-The post Read Taxify’s Official Statement following Dorcas Shola Fapson’s Kidnap Experience appeared first on BellaNaija.
+The post Read Taxify’s Official Statement Following Dorcas Shola Fapson’s Kidnap Experience appeared first on INFORMATION NIGERIA.

 Do you have something awesome to share with the world?
 Click here to share